What a Lease Represents in STRATAFOLIO

 - Replace the old tenant with the new tenant.

-- Under the Invoicing section, update the Accounting Customer to the new customer record synced from QuickBooks.
+- Under Invoicing, update the Accounting Customer to the new customer record synced from QuickBooks.

 - Document the Change